hanabi/hanabi.github.io/misc/Convention_Questions.md

 ### 2) Alice and Bob Stories

-If the question is about **a hypothetical**, you must type out a comprehensive Alice and Bob story in the style of the reference document.
+* If the question is about **a hypothetical**, you must type out an Alice and Bob story in the style of the reference document.

 ### 3) Hyphen-ated Notation